bedatadriven/renjin-website/documentation/contributor-guide.md

                                                             created and used as hashmap by user code.

+externalptr			ExternalPtr								In GNU R, a simple pointer to
+															some external memory address.

+															In Renjin, an ExternalPtr is also
+															a reference to a JVM object.

 pairlist            PairList            LISTSXP             A Scheme-style linked list, mainly
                                                             used internally by the interpreter.